mikeshultz/solidbyte/docs/deployment.md

 The `.deployed()` method on the [`Contract`](https://github.com/mikeshultz/solidbyte/blob/master/solidbyte/deploy/objects.py#L21) instance is where the magic happens.
-This will trigger SolidByte to deploy the contract again if necessary.
+This will trigger SolidByte to deploy the contract if necessary.
 The arguments to this function are the same arguments you would provide to your contract's construtor.
 It will return a [web3.py Contract instance](https://web3py.readthedocs.io/en/stable/contracts.html#web3.contract.Contract).

 **NOTE**: Using `Contract.deployed()` is not required.
 It's there to help.